COVID-19 modelling: see an online version of our latest epidemic modelling

-What does a successful modeling and simulation project look like?
+What does a successful modelling and simulation project look like?
 Read here for a recent article in the Journal of Operational Research for the answers.

-Below are listed some of the latest projects we are working on with our clients:
+Below are listed some of the current projects we are working on with our clients:

 Our development of an epidemiologically based model for COVID has support systems across the SE of England since early 2020 following earlier work in Kent & Medway.
 As COVID moves toward being endemic and long/post-COVID needs rise we are extending our scope to include this important area.